ekedonald/1-Linux-Practice-Project/README.md

 su [options] [username [argument]]
 ```

 When executed without any option or argument, the su command runs through root privileges.
-It will prompt you to aunthenticate and ise the privileges temporarily.
+It will prompt you to aunthenticate and use the privileges temporarily.

 * Here are some acceptable options to use -p or -preserve environment keeps the same shell environment, consisting HOME, SHELL, USER and LOGNAME; -s or -shell lets you specify a different shell environment to run; -l or -login runs a login script to switch to a different username.
 Executing it requires you to enter the user's password.